June 1, 2021

 Moreover, when you begin with the process of fertilization, always remember to start from the edges and move towards the centre.
 This way you will easily cover the entire area.

-Since you are dealing with hard dirt, simply seeding and feeding your soil won't be enough.
+Since you are dealing with hard dirt and clay soil, simply seeding and feeding your soil won't be enough.

 #6 Water The Area